-- 127. (1) Any province may establish a provincial transport appeal body to hear 50 appeals relating to applications in connection with intraprovincial transport and where such a body is not established, such appeals must be noted with the Transport Appeal Tribunal established by section 3 of the Transport Appeal Tribunal Act, 1998 (Act No. 39 of 1998), in terms of this section. - (2) Such a provincial transport appeal body must exercise or perform its powers, 55 functions and duties independently, fairly and impartially. - (3) A person who has any direct financial or business interest in any sector of the public transport industry may not be appointed or remain as a member of such an appeal body.
+- 128. (1) Any province may establish a provincial transport appeal body to hear appeals relating to applications in connection with intraprovincial transport and where such a body is not established, such appeals must be noted with the Transport Appeal Tribunal established by section 3 of the Transport Appeal Tribunal Act, 1998 (Act No. 50 39 of 1998), in terms of this section. - (2) Such a provincial transport appeal body must exercise or perform its powers, functions and duties independently, fairly and impartially. - (3) A person who has any direct financial or business interest in any sector of the public transport industry may not be appointed or remain as a member of such an appeal 55 body. - (4) A member of such an appeal body must recuse himself or herself in any matter or proceeding where he or she has or could reasonably be expected to have a financial or other conflict of interest in the outcome of any decision by the appeal body.